-For much of my academic life, I have studied and taught the social and political history of Russia in early 20th century, especially the revolutionary years before, during and after 1917.
-In recent years, my research has focused on the history of Zionism in Soviet Russia of the 1920s and the impact of ideologically committed immigrants from the Soviet Union on the formation of Jewish society in Palestine and the State of Israel.
+For much of my academic life I studied and taught the social and political history of Russia in early 20th century, especially the revolutionary years before, during and after 1917.
+In later years, my focus shifted to the history of Zionism in Soviet Russia of the 1920s and the impact of ideologically committed immigrants from the Soviet Union on the formation of Jewish society in Palestine and the State of Israel.

-I am currently at work on a history of my own parents, tracing their early lives in Soviet Russia, their turn toward socialist-Zionism, and their engagement with the kibbutz movement in Palestine.
-Tentatively titled “From Russia to Palestine and Elsewhere: The life and work of Klara and Lasia Galili of Kibbutz Afikim,” the study is conceived in a dual key – with me, the author, present both as a historian and as my parents’ daughter.
-Among the concerns addressed in this work are the methodological questions and narrative strategies implicated in this dual approach.
+I am currently at work on a history of my parents, tracing their early lives in Soviet Russia, their turn toward socialist-Zionism, and their engagement with a series of labor and kibbutz movements in Europe and Palestine.
+Tentatively titled “From Russia to Palestine and Elsewhere: The life and work of Klara and Lasia Galili of Kibbutz Afikim,” the study is conceived in a dual key – with me, the author, present both as a historian and a daughter.

 - Exiled to Palestine: The Immigration of Zionist Convicts from Soviet Russia, 1924-1934.
 With Boris Morozov.
 Routledge, London, 2006.